Consulate General of the Czech Republic in Hong Kong

 e) Holders of diplomatic and service passports

-For your short-term Schengen visa application, please, provide the following documents either in English or in the language of the country of the Consulate General where the application is submitted:
+For your short-term Schengen visa application, please, provide the following documents either in English or in Czech:

-b) Passport or travel document valid for at least 3 months after the intended date of departure from the territory of the Schengen Area or, in the case of several visits, after the last intended date of departure from the territory of the Schengen Area.
+2. Passport or travel document valid for at least 3 months after the intended date of departure from the territory of the Schengen Area or, in the case of several visits, after the last intended date of departure from the territory of the Schengen Area.
 It shall contain at least two blank pages and it shall have been issued within the previous 10 years.
-The Hong Kong / Macao stay permit must be valid for at least 3 months after the expiry date of the requested Schengen visa (if you do not have a permanent HKID / Macao card)
+The Hong Kong / Macao stay permit must be valid after the intended date of arrival from Schengen area (if you do not have a permanent HK ID / Macao ID card)

-d) Proof of your financial circumstances (such as a recent bank book statement, a recent bank account statement or fixed deposit statement)
+4. Proof of your financial circumstances (such as a recent bank book statement or a recent bank account statement for past 3 months) in English (or duly translated into English)

-j) Minor applicants must present their birth certificates and a written consent of their parents/legal guardians (application has to be submitted by parents/legal guardians).
+10. Minor applicants must present their birth certificates and a written consent of their parents/legal guardians (application has to be submitted by parents/legal guardians, but the minor applicant has to come in person with them).

 Further documents might be requested in individual cases.